Skip to content

 4. The command returns JSON, a screenshot, a recording, logs, or updated stream state.

-This is why a long-lived daemon feels faster than repeatedly calling lower-level simulator tools.
+This is why a long-lived service feels faster than repeatedly calling lower-level simulator tools.

-The browser opens a live stream for the selected device.
-SimDeck sends fresh frames, drops stale ones when a client falls behind, and lets the browser request refreshes.
-The UI can use WebRTC or H.264-over-WebSocket fallback depending on browser support and network behavior.
+The browser opens a live WebRTC stream for the selected device.
+SimDeck sends fresh frames, drops stale ones when a client falls behind, and lets the browser request refreshes. iOS frames come from the native display bridge and are encoded on the Mac; Android frames come from the emulator -share-vid shared display surface and are encoded on the Mac.

 Tune this from the user-facing controls or with: